cmgriffing/blog-gatsby/src/blog/2021/neovim-treesitter-is-awesome.md

 date: "2021-03-12"
 slug: "neovim-treesitter-is-awesome"
 coverImage: "../images/aaron-burden-b9drVB7xIOI-unsplash.jpg"
+description: "Code Biscuits are awesome.
+They help me navigate deeply nested HTML all the time.
+But it was only for VSCode, until now.
+Using tree-sitter, we get so much power and neovim supports tree-sitter with little effort."
 ---

 Code Biscuits was so much fun to work on and I use it every day.
 I hope other people feel the same.
 The tool that made Assorted Biscuits possible, Tree Sitter, ends up being really well utilized in neovim as well.
 Neovim has a deep API to allow extensions and Tree Sitter with it was no different.